G-Core/product-documentation/documentation/streaming-platform/real-time-video/set-up-and-manage-your-camera-and-microphone.md

 published: true
 order: 30
 toc:
-   --1--How to allow camera and microphone usage when you first launch Meet?: "how-to-allow-camera-and-microphone-usage-when-you-first-launch-meet"
+   --1--How to allow camera and microphone usage when you first launch Real-Time Video?: "how-to-allow-camera-and-microphone-usage-when-you-first-launch-real-time-video"
    --2--Google Chrome: "google-chrome"
    --2--Safari: "safari"
    --2--Firefox: "firefox"
    --2--Opera: "opera"
    --2--Yandex.Browser: "yandexbrowser"
-   --1--How to manage the camera and microphone in Meet?: "how-to-manage-the-camera-and-microphone-in-meet" --2--When creating a call: "when-creating-a-call" --2--In the video call room: "in-the-video-call-room"
+   --1--How to manage the camera and microphone in Real-Time Video?: "how-to-manage-the-camera-and-microphone-in-real-time-video"
+   --2--When creating a call: "when-creating-a-call" --2--In the video call room: "in-the-video-call-room"
 ---